-UCCEDD University of CINCINNATI.
-University of Cincinnati Center for Excellence in Developmental Disabilities successful? -Were you ever asked if you need: - support for job stabilization or job improvement? -support for career advancement? •If you left it, why did you leave your employment? (causes for job loss) •Has anyone --
+-What do you need in your workplace so you can be successful? -Were you ever asked if you need: - support for job stabilization or job improvement? -support for career advancement? •If you left it, why did you leave your employment? (causes for job loss) Has anyone moved from sheltered work to community employment? (transition)

-Part 3: Community Life Engagement Possible This part of the forum will ask you to discuss if and how you, your family members or people you are supporting are accessing the community through waiver or county board services or other community resources.
-Additional Questions Part 3: These services might include opportunities to work, volunteer, meet people in the community, and engage in community life.
-Some people may call this community engagement .
+Part 3: Community Life Engagement

+This part of the forum will ask you to discuss if and how you, your family members or people you are supporting are accessing the community through waiver or county board services or other community resources.

+These services might include opportunities to work, volunteer, meet people in the community, and engage in community life.
+Some people may call this community engagement.
 Some of you may have heard this called Medicaid "Home and community-based services (HCBS)."
 All of these terms mean that people with developmental disabilities, who are Medicaid beneficiaries, should be provided opportunities "to receive services in their own home or community rather than institutions or other isolated settings." http://medicaid.ohio.gov/FOROHIOANS/Progra ms.aspx#623546-long-term-care.

 You may have been asked about what services or supports you want with your SSA or case manager.
 The driver/main decision maker of this process should be the person living with a developmental disability.

-26) By show of hands, how many people have heard of community life engagement, or community engagement?
-27) What does community engagement mean to you?
-28) By show of hands, has anyone here been talked to about services to help support you, your family member, or
+- 26) By show of hands, how many people have heard of community life engagement, or community engagement? - 27) What does community engagement mean to you? - 28) By show of hands, has anyone here been talked to about services to help support you, your family member, or